Holiday Guide

-Whether you're an apple pie person, a pumpkin devotee, or like your Thanksgivings a little non-traditional, we've got dessert options for you.
+Yes, we’re stimulating the pie economy.
+Whether you’re an apple pie person, a pumpkin devotee, or like your Thanksgiving a little nontraditional, we’ve got dessert options for you.

-Don’t feel like peeling apples or piecing together a crumbling pie crust this year?
-One more thing to be thankful for in this city: Portland’s bakers are making some excellent pies, from classics to twists on favorites, like apple cider custard pie with Hood River fruit from one of our favorite restaurant-bakeries-cafés.
+Don’t feel like peeling apples or piecing together a crumbly pie crust this year?
+One more thing to be thankful for in this city: Portland’s bakers are making some excellent pies, from classics to twists on favorites.
 Read on for our picks.

 Banning’s Restaurant & Pie House